 Bird Safari At Bharatpur National Park

-Bird safari makes for the most surreal experience at Keoladeo National Park.
-In fact, it is one of the best things to do in Rajasthan for the nature lovers.
-To catch the live action from some of the rarest birds in the world stay punctual and plan a visit when birds from neighboring countries migrate to spend the winter season there.
-As mentioned above, the best months to visit the sanctuary are August to November and October to March.
+Bird safari makes for the most surreal experience at Bharatpur sanctuary.
+In fact, it is one of the best things to do in Rajasthan for nature lovers.
+To catch the live action from some of the rarest birds in the world stay punctual and plan a visit when birds from neighbouring countries migrate to spend the winter season there.
+As mentioned above, the best months to visit the Bharatpur wildlife sanctuary are August to November and October to March.

-Bharatpur National Park is spread over 29 sq km with well laid-out forest trails and can be easily covered on foot, a rickshaw, or a cycle.
+Bharatpur wildlife sanctuary has spread over 29 sq km with well laid-out forest trails and can be easily covered on foot, a rickshaw, or a cycle.
 However, motor vehicles are not permitted inside the sanctuary premises.
 Add lots of excitement to your birding tour by going for an early morning or late evening boating trip.
 Make the most of your photography skills by taking candid shots of birds flying around.

 Timings: 8 am – 5 pm all days; to get the best value of your time, plan an outing early in the morning or immediately after the sunset